microsoft/fast/specs/flyout/flyout.md

 This includes:
 - Trap focus - optional, defaults to enabled - Focus is contained within the Flyout while it is visible.
 - First element focus - Focusing on the first focusable element when trap focus is enabled, but not overriding an element that is set to be focused by the author.
-- Returning focus to the target - optional, defaults to enabled, after Flyout is closed the focus would return to the target element.
+- Returning focus to the target - after Flyout is closed the focus would return to the target element per the expectations of the Dialog design pattern.

 ### Prior Art/Examples